aurorascharff/next-intl-cache-components/README.md

 # cacheComponents Demo with next-intl

-A demo showing how to use Next.js 16's `cacheComponents` feature with `next-intl`.
-This example demonstrates how the static rendering setup with `generateStaticParams()` and `setRequestLocale()` enables component caching by passing locale explicitly as props instead of reading from headers.
+Demo of Next.js 16 `cacheComponents` with `next-intl`.
+Shows how to enable component caching for internationalized apps by passing locale as props instead of reading from headers.

 ## Implementation